Netrek: History

 Netrek is largely derived from Empire, written for the PLATO mainframe system beginning in 1973.
 It shares many characteristics of that game; key differences include a different planet layout and a much different pace of play, as well as evolutionary factors such as the use of mice instead of keyboard commands, TCP/IP networking, and the inclusion of color and sound.

-In 1982, UC Berkeley student David Davis began writing a UNIX game called trek82, based on what he remembered of Empire when he used the PLATO system while at the University of Hawaii.
+In 1982, UC Berkeley student David Davis began writing a UNIX game called trek82, based on what he remembered of Empire when he used the PLATO system while at the University of Hawaiʻi.
 This version emerged as trek82, using character graphics for display and a shared file to exchange data.
 Chris Guthrie joined Davis, and introduced him to Jef Poskanzer and Craig Leres, who were working on a more strategic offshoot of Empire called Conquest.
 They produced an updated version known as trek83.

 In 1986, Guthrie began porting trek83 to the newly released X Window System, producing Xtrek.
 Further development took place at the XCF, with the help of Ed James.
 In the spring of 1988, Xtrek II was written by Scott Silvey and K. Smith, moving from a model which used X as a transport to the game having its own client–server protocol.
 This was key in allowing the game to be ported to other platforms, which may or may not support X. This version was later developed into Netrek by Scott Silvey, Kevin Smith and Terence Chang.